aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 print(f'Value of a after re-assignment: {a}')
 ```

 Now you see that `b` has been modified while `a` is unchanged.

-The whole discussion has been done using sequences but the same behavior is true for `numpy.arrays`.
+The whole discussion has been done using lists but the same behavior is true for `numpy.arrays`.

 When it comes to slices, this translates to: